JCUB-CMS-SP21/project-group-1/deployment.md

 The Deployment and web development was to push changes from one deployment environment to another.
 Our website used the remote host known as Site Ground which provided local development as well as staging production.
+Since everything was on Site ground it would be straightforward for anyone who wants to do testing and deploying themes.